 - The highest resolution of 1080p (Full HD) is available to users of the Business and Business Platinum Plans, or for a one-off fee.

-3. If you've used a paid feature you'll see a payment screen
+3. If you've used a premium feature you'll see a payment screen

 You'll be asked to upgrade or make a one-off payment if:

 - You've selected a resolution not included in your plan (see above).

 - You've used a stock audio or stock video file, and that type of stock is not included in your plan.

 - You've used a branding feature, e.g. added a logo or used picture in picture

 You'll be able to see what paid features you've used by clicking on Premium features in use and looking at the dropdown.
 In the below example, the premium features are 3 stock video files, 1 stock audio file and 1080p (high resolution) export.

 You have several options to continue:

 OPTION 1: Plan upgrade